 Forward Zone seating, which attracts an additional charge for those travelling on Economy Lite and Economy Standard fares (unless they hold KrisFlyer Elite Gold or PPS status) is located at rows 41 to 47.

 Here’s how aeroLOPA site depicts the cabin in a to-scale layout, much more helpful than the airline’s own seat map.

 Extra legroom seats are at 55B/C/H/J and 56A/K positions.

-In terms of bassinets, 4 of the 5 available in this cabin are located at row 41 (directly behind the last row of Business Class – why do airlines do this?), with the remaining single bassinet at seat 55G.
+In terms of bassinets, 4 of the 5 available in this cabin are located at row 41 (directly behind the last row of Business Class – why do airlines do this?!), with the remaining single bassinet at seat 55G.
 There could be some additional disturbance near these seats on flights with an infant travelling.

-(Cover Photo: Alan Wilson)
+(Cover Photo: Adelaide Airport)